-Does your club tend to point to the right at the top of your golf swing?
+Does the club point to the right at the top of your golf swing?
+If so, you may be dealing with a common problem that plagues amateurs and even some tour-level players.

 Has anyone ever told you that you have a flying right elbow?

-I bet you are envious of how "connected" players like Tiger Woods, Trevor Immelman, and Adam Scott look at the top of their swings.
+It is hard not to admire how "connected" players like Tiger Woods, Trevor Immelman, and Adam Scott look at the top of their backswing.
+That tightly tucked trail elbow is one of the hallmarks of elite ball-striking.

-You may be shocked to find out that it might be impossible for you to get into those exact positions.
+You may be shocked to discover that it could be physically impossible for you to replicate those exact positions, and that is perfectly fine.

 Is the Flying Right Elbow All That Bad?

-Heck, there are many pros who have a flying right elbow at the top of their swings.
-Some even argue that it's a good thing.
+Plenty of professionals have played world-class golf with a flying trail elbow at the top of their swings.
+Some instructors even argue that it can be an advantage in certain situations.

 Jack Nicklaus was the poster boy for this position, and we'd all take his results, right?

-The truth of the matter is that you can play good golf with a flying right elbow...but you will have to make compensations.
+The truth is that you can play good golf with a flying right elbow...but you will have to make compensations throughout the downswing to recover.

-- Extra movements, which increase your chances for messing up, and
+- Extra movements in the downswing, which increase your chances for inconsistency, and

-- Lots of extra practice to ingrain a repeatable compensating move.
+- Hours of extra practice to ingrain a repeatable compensating move that holds up under pressure.

-For a consistent swing, you want to avoid those issues.
-So, let's find out how to stay connected at the top...
+For a consistent, repeatable golf swing, you want to eliminate those unnecessary variables.
+So let's figure out how to stay connected at the top of the backswing...

-Now comes the interesting part: Is it even possible for you to get into the great positions you see with Tiger, Scott, and Chuck?
+Here is the interesting part: is it even physically possible for you to achieve the same connected positions you see with Tiger, Scott, and Chuck?

 Find Out if You Can Stay Connected